mosmn/Notes/sections/javascript/api.md

   });
 ```
 This does the same thing as the XHR code above, but it’s much easier to use.
+- Unlike `XMLHttpRequest` that is a callback-based API, Fetch is promise-based and provides a better alternative that can be easily used in service workers.

 ## CORS(Cross-Origin Resource Sharing)